CAN YOU SPOT A SCAM?

 Here is a helpful infographic on Money Mule scams from the Federal Trade Commission.

 These types of scams happen when someone claiming to be some sort of “official” contacts you and claims that you owe money.
 These scammers often say they are affiliated with the government or some other sort of official in a position of power to scare you into giving them money or your banking information.
 They may claim to be an attorney, Certified Public Accountant (CPA), or part of the Federal Bureau of Investigation (FBI), Honolulu Police Department (HPD), or Internal Revenue Service (IRS).
-These scams are sometimes done via phishing email, phone calls or text messages.
+These scams are sometimes done via email, phone calls or text messages.

 IDENTITY THEFT